AndresBo/AndresBo/README.md

 I just finished a Diploma in IT with CoderAcademy (web development).

-I have experience with HTML, CSS, JavaScript, Python, MySQL, MongoDB, NodeJs
+I have experience with HTML, CSS, JavaScript, Python, MySQL and MERN stack.

 - 🌱 I’m currently learning how to test react frontend applications using Jest